 Particularly helpful, though, are business credit cards with 0% introductory APR periods.
 This means that cardholders get what amounts to an interest-free loan for the duration of introductory rate—and some cards offer periods of a year or more.
 That’s the length of many short-term loans, and no short-term loan can come close to free—even if that offer only applies for a limited time.

-Of the 0% APR cards, we love the American Express Blue Business Plus because of its 15-month 0% introductory APR period on both purchases and balance transfers.
+Of the 0% APR cards, we love the American Express Blue Business Plus because of its 12-month 0% introductory APR period on both purchases and balance transfers.
 After the 12 months, a variable APR will set in according to your creditworthiness and the market Prime Rate, so you’ll want to check with the issuer for details.
 But that gives you more than a year to finance whatever you need to, plus plan to repay your balance at no cost.

 (And, if you pay your bills on time, you can even improve your credit score.
 Nice.)